 To elect carrying back the qualified disaster-related personal casualty loss to 2016 from the Main Menu of the 2016 Tax Return, (Form 1040) select:

 - Other Categories

 - Disaster Designation

-- Double-click on the appropriate designation of Hurricane Harvey, Hurricane Irma or Hurricane Maria.
+- Double-click on the appropriate designation of Hurricane Harvey, Hurricane Irma or Hurricane Maria, or California Wildfires.

 Once a Hurricane disaster designation has been selected, the special provision for qualified disaster-related personal casualty losses menu will be become available to the user.
 If you are amending the 2016 tax return, remember to follow the procedures for amending a tax return and pull the original column into the Form 1040X (and any state return if necessary) before proceeding to calculate the qualified disaster-related personal casualty loss.
 To access the Amended Return (Form 1040X), go to the Miscellaneous Forms Menu.
 Also see the Knowledgebase Article, Amending An Individual Tax Return.